-If you’re looking to make a significant improvement to a mountain bike’s ride quality, upgrading to the best mountain bike forks with suspension is the best option.
-The top models are likely to be one of the biggest investments you’ll make but they pack the potential to totally transform your riding experience.
+If you’re looking to make a significant improvement to a mountain bike’s ride quality, upgrading to the best mountain bike suspension forks is a smart option.
+The top models are likely to be one of the biggest investments you’ll make, but they pack the potential to totally transform your riding experience.

 The best mountain bike forks

-Here are our favourite suspension forks for trail, enduro and xc mountain bikes.
+Here are our favourite suspension forks for trail riding:

 - Formula Selva R